PLEASE CLICK IMAGE TO ENLARGE

 CONCLUSION:

 The material here is submitted on its own merits.
-Consider it carefully as the Pentagon has consumed nearly 70% of US disposable tax revenue in recent years and our national debt approaches $34 Trillion.
+Consider it carefully as the Pentagon consumes enormous amounts of US disposable tax revenue and our national debt exceeds $35 Trillion.
 National Debt Clock

 Ask yourself if there are other alternatives for the future of our country, to include statesmanship, international economic cooperation and de-weaponizing efforts among great nations.